Services › Document Authentication - Category A

 Criminal Conviction Letters from the Ministry of Justice:

 When ordering these please ask the Ministry of Justice to print the Criminal Conviction Letter on their blue logo paper with an ink signature.
-We cannot authenticate black and white letters.
+We cannot authenticate black and white letters or emailed versions (scans).
 Please follow the instructions on their website (these apply for all countries):

 Companies Office documents:

-The Companies Offices generates Certificates of Incorporation, Certificates of Registration and Company Extracts which you can download or email from their website.
+The Companies Offices generates Certificates of Incorporation, Certificates of Registration and Company Extracts for Limited companies which you can receive by email from their website.
 You can send these to us by email or in hardcopy.

 To order these documents please go to:

 3. We do NOT accept documents that have not been issued by the government unless: